-For the past few years at Upload, we’ve kept separate, regularly updated lists of the best VR games on individual platforms, including Quest, Rift, SteamVR and PSVR.
-But, as the industry continues to grow, the content library feels strong enough to now compile each of those lists into a master list of the best VR games of all-time.
-If you are looking for the best VR games on individual platforms, though, see our lists below.
+For years now at UploadVR we’ve kept regularly updated lists of the best virtual reality games on individual platforms, including Quest 2, PC VR, Pico 4 and PSVR 2.
+If you're looking for the best VR games on individual platforms though, see our lists below.

 The Best VR Games – Ranked

 25. Unplugged - Air Guitar (PC VR, Pico, PSVR 2, Quest)

 Unplugged - Air Guitar from Anotherway is a hugely innovative and entertaining rhythm game that we consider "Essential" to play in VR.
 It debuted in 2021 and uses Quest’s hand tracking to deliver an empowering Guitar Hero-like experience.
 Hand tracking technology is now reliable enough to make an experience like Unplugged completely enjoyable, but you might still experience the odd hiccup every now and then.
 Still, with a killer setlist of classic rock tracks and great production value, Unplugged offers "totally unique experiences, previously thought unimaginable."
 It's also available on PC VR and PSVR 2 using controllers, but we don’t recommend trying the experience that way if you already have a Quest headset.